opengeospatial/geopackage/guidance/implementation_guide.md

 > Note: This approach also gives guidance back to the SWG – some capability levels are not achievable today and these should be given highest priority in future SWG activities.

 ### Contents
-GeoPackages are self-describing and GeoPackage software should use this feature of the format to express (for producers and editors) and determine (for clients) what content to load.
+GeoPackages are self-describing and GeoPackage software should use this feature of the format to express (for GeoPackage-writing software) and determine (for clients) what content to load.

 ###### Level 0
 GeoPackage client loads and utilize one or more sets of contents (tiles or features) using hard-coded table names.